Wood vs Carbon Fiber Violin Bow: What’s the Best to Buy?

 A short history of violin bows

-The wooden bows that are still widely used today stem from a time when pure gut strings with NO windings were played.
+The wood bows that are still widely used today stem from a time when pure gut strings with NO windings were played.
 The first steel strings were made at the end of the 19th Century, when metal windings became available which allowed to play much more powerful.
 They became necessary because concerts were no longer played in the small halls of the nobility but in the new large public halls that were being built in the western world at the time.
 Steel strings became possible only with the technological advances at the end of the 19th Century high tensile steel wires became available.

 These new strings were much heavier than gut strings and allowed a much stronger technique.
 While pure gut violin strings can stand a force of only 2 Newton (200 grams), metal wound strings can take about 3 Newton.
 But that was not what the Tourte bows were designed for.